Cost of Living in Armenia 2026: Yerevan Expenses Guide

 affordable transport utilities internet

-You’ll find transportation, utilities and internet in Armenia are generally affordable compared with many capitals: a single local bus or minibus ride costs about 100 AMD while a monthly pass runs roughly 4,000 AMD.
+Transportation, utilities, and internet in Armenia are generally affordable compared with many capitals.
+A single local bus or minibus ride costs about 150 AMD.
+A monthly pass runs roughly 9,000 AMD.

-Public transit, utilities and internet in Armenia stay affordable — single bus rides about 100 AMD, monthly passes ~4,000 AMD.
+Public transit, utilities and internet in Armenia stay affordable.
+Single bus rides about 150 AMD, monthly passes ~9,000 AMD.

-You’ll pay low fuel prices too—around 2,044 AMD per gallon—so driving is cheaper than in many countries.
-Public transit coverage is good in Yerevan, and monthly pass ranges (3,000–7,000 AMD) keep commuting predictable.
+You pay low fuel prices too, around 2,006 AMD per gallon.
+Driving is cheaper than in many countries.
+Public transit coverage is good in Yerevan.
+Monthly pass ranges (8,800–9,000 AMD) keep commuting predictable.

-For a typical 85 m2 apartment, expect combined utilities (electricity, heating, cooling, water, garbage) near 51,349 AMD per month, with seasonal and usage variability between about 34,000 and 75,556 AMD.
+For a typical 85 m2 apartment, expect combined utilities (electricity, heating, cooling, water, garbage) near 47,000 AMD per month.
+Seasonal and usage variability is between about 34,000 and 85,000 AMD.

-Rent and cost-of-living indices reflect low rental pressure and moderate overall costs, so utilities, internet and transport remain modest contributors to monthly expenses compared with many Western capitals.
+Rent and cost-of-living indices reflect low rental pressure and moderate overall costs.
+Utilities, internet, and transport remain modest contributors to monthly expenses compared with many Western capitals.

 Salaries, Affordability and Monthly Budgets